Genesis of the alpha beta T-cell receptor: Results

 We wondered if the paired data could be used to estimate the percentage of cells with two recombined chains of the same type.
 However, since pairing was done based on mRNA transcripts through cDNA sequencing, silenced or suppressed genes are not expected to be among the identified pairs, leading to a systematic underestimation of double recombinations.
-Analysing sequence data derived from genomic DNA (gDNA) instead of cDNA can solve this problem, but the datasets were too small to get statistically significant pairings.
-However, we can derive strict bounds from the proportion of productive sequences found in the (unpaired) gDNA dataset of \cite{HowieHighthroughputpairingcell2015}.
+While the authors of \cite{HowieHighthroughputpairingcell2015} also provided a genomic DNA (gDNA) dataset that does not have this issue, the number of sequences was too small to resolve statistically significant pairings.
+Nonetheless, we can derive strict bounds from the proportion of productive sequences found in this (unpaired) gDNA dataset.
 Following recombination, using IGoR we estimate $p^\alpha_{\text{nc}} = 69.5 \%$ of the $\alpha$ sequences, and $p^\beta_{\text{nc}} = 73.5 \%$ of $\beta$ sequences are non-coding or contain a stop codon.
 We collectively refer to as ``non-coding'' sequences.
 The remaining sequences, called ``coding'', make up a fraction $p^{\alpha,\beta}_{\rm c}=1-p^{\alpha,\beta}_{\rm nc}$ of random rearrangements.
 We denote by $p^\alpha_{\rm f}$ and $p^\beta_{\rm f}$ the probability that a coding sequence can express a functional $\alpha$ or $\beta$ chain that can ensure its selection.

 The number of observed non-coding sequences depends on whether the second chromosome attempts to recombine following the recombination of the first one.
 We call $p_{r}$ the probability that a second recombination happens when the first recombination fails to produce a functional chain, and $p_{\rm r}'$ when the first recombination succeeds.
-Then, the proportion $f_{\rm c}$ of observed non-coding sequences can be written as (see tree in Fig.\,\ref{fig:beta_allowed_proba} and Methods):
+Then, the proportion $f_{\rm nc}$ of observed non-coding sequences can be written as (see tree in Fig.\,\ref{fig:beta_allowed_proba} and Methods):